Monotreme Animals What is a Monotreme?

 Photo: Short-beaked echidna walking

-Monotremes are a unique group of animals.
-They possess characteristics of mammals, reptiles, birds, and marsupials—all in one animal.
-These fascinating creatures lay eggs like reptiles, but feed their young with milk like mammals.
+Monotremes are a unusual group of animals that possess characteristics of mammals, reptiles, birds, and marsupials — all in a single animal.
+They lay eggs like reptiles but feed their young with milk like mammals.
 They have a beak like birds and a single opening, called a cloaca, for excretion and reproduction like marsupials, reptiles and birds.
 Monotremes are some of the oldest mammals on Earth.
-There are only three species of monotremes: the amphibious platypus , and two species of terrestrial echidna.
-Monotremes are found only in Australia and New Guinea.
+There are only three species of monotremes: the amphibious platypus, and two species of terrestrial echidna.
+Monotremes are only found in Australia and New Guinea.

 The term ' monotreme' is derived from the scientific animal classification Monotremata which means "one hole" ( mono=one and treme=hole).
 This is because these mammals have only one rear opening, called a cloaca, for their anus, urinary and reproductive tracts.
 Monotreme is pronounced mo-no-tree-m.